mabentwickeltsich/MendeleyMacros/README.md

 > The parameter `strTypeOfExecution` can have one of three different values:
 > * `"RemoveHyperlinks"`:
 > UNEXPECTED RESULTS IF MANUAL MODIFICATIONS EXIST, BUT THE FASTEST.
 Removes the bookmarks and hyperlinks.
 Manual modifications to citations and bibliography will remain intact.
+This value CANNOT be used if the square brackets are part of the hyperlinks in the IEEE CSL citation style.
 > * `"CleanEnvironment"`:
 > EXPERIMENTAL, BUT VERY FAST.
 Removes the bookmarks and hyperlinks.
 Manual modifications to citations and bibliography will also be removed to have a clean environment
 > * `"CleanFullEnvironment"`: